 From a transactional point of view, knowing which national law applies to a UP (based on what appears on the European Patent Register) is of paramount importance - not only could it affect the owner's entitlement to a patent, but it could also be significant when it comes to issues such as chain of title (i.e. has the UP been properly assigned?) and co-ownership - it is clearly an issue to flag during due diligence.
-For prospective UPs, applicants should consider what ability they may have to ensure that the most advantageous national law will apply to the UP, for example, by deciding which entity should file the application or, in the case of joint applicants, which applicant should be listed first.
+For prospective UPs, applicants should consider what ability they may have to ensure that the most advantageous national law will apply to the UP, for example, by deciding which entity should file the applicant should be listed first.